 I officially paid off my student loans in June 2019 and by September, I switched from being a full-time employee to a PRN therapist.
 This switch in roles allowed me to have a more flexible schedule, and I reduced my hours from working 5 days/week to 2days/week.
 I mentioned this transition in one of my Five on Friday Q&A’s I do weekly on Instagram, but for the most part, I didn’t really want to make it a big deal with an announcement.

 When COVID-19 hit us all back in March, I stopped working PRN because my company didn’t need additional coverage.
 Once things started picking back up this summer, I felt it was time to fully transition to a full-time blogger.
-Although blogging is a steady career for me right now, it’s nice to know I can fall back onto another career.
+I was also starting a second business to help others interested in the industry, called The Profitable Influencer.
+Although blogging is a steady career for me right now, it’s nice to know I can fall back onto another rewarding career.

 Now that I’m officially a full-time fashion blogger, I have zero doubt I did the right thing.